Writing Ancestor Stories: How to Bring Your Family's Ancestry to Life

 How to determine if your aunt is your great aunt or grand aunt, and whether you have met a first cousin or second cousin at the family reunion.

 A great way to find new clues while researching your family history is to visit old cemeteries.
-A lot of regions may not have death records available, so gravesites are the next best thing for finding out vital information on your ancestors.
+A lot of regions may not have death records available, so gravesites are the next best thing for family history investigators to find out more information.